 - Declaration of a major in Arts or a BSc or BSc Honours offered by the departments of Economics, Geography and Environmental Studies, or Psychology.
-Students completing the Bachelor of Health Studies, the Bachelor of Human Justice, the BA in Police Studies, the BA in Journalism, and the Bachelor of Journalism are required to complete an internship and so are not eligible to participate in the Arts Co-operative Education program. - Completion of a minimum of 45 and a maximum of 84 credit hours in acceptable degree programs as noted above in point 1.
-Students may apply in the term in which they will complete 45 credit hours. - A program grade point average (PGPA) of at least 67.50% and a major GPA of at least 70.00%. - 4.
-Completion of ENGL 100 and one of the Faculty's Textual Studies requirements: ENGL 110; RLST 245, 248; PHIL 100 or SOST 110 - 5.
+Students completing the Bachelor of Health Studies, the Bachelor of Human Justice, the BA in Police Studies, and the BA in Journalism, News Media, and Communication are required to complete an internship and are not eligible to participate in the Arts Co-operative Education program. - Completion of a minimum of 45 and a maximum of 84 credit hours in acceptable degree programs as noted above in point 1.
+Students may apply in the term in which they will complete 45 credit hours. - 3.
+A program grade point average (PGPA) of at least 67.50% and a major GPA of at least 70.00%. - 4.
+Completion of ENGL 100 - 5.
 Completion of at least two courses in their major.

-Students will be expected to demonstrate minimal standards of computer literacy, specifically knowledge of word processing, spread-sheets, and presentation software.
+Students will be expected to demonstrate minimal standards of computer literacy, specifically knowledge of word processing, spreadsheets, and presentation software.